espressomd/espresso/doc/sphinx/integration.rst

 MTK scheme
 """""""""""""""

-MTK scheme is a corected version of Hoover schecm where the equation of motions are rewritten using the rescaled particle positions and velocities :cite:`martyna1994constant`.
+MTK scheme is a corected version of Hoover scheme where the equation of motions are rewritten using the rescaled particle positions and velocities :cite:`martyna1994constant`.
 Therefore, there is no need to scale them during integration.
 The discretisation consists of the following steps (see :cite:`de2025correct` for operator decomposition and :cite:`leimkuhler13a` for implementation of stochastic process):